dalibor/dalibornasevic.com/posts/043-12-vim-tips.md

 :argdo update
 ```

-Other option (pointed by buztard in the comments) is to use ack-grep to create the arguments:
+An easier option as pointed by buztard in the comments, is to use ack-grep to create the arguments:

 ```vim
 :args `ack-grep -l CurrencyNumberHelper`